MicrosoftDocs/sql-docs/azure-sql/database/always-encrypted-enclaves-getting-started.md

 1. Provision a new enclave-enabled column master key:
     1. Right-click **Always Encrypted Keys** and select **New Column Master Key...**.
     2. Select your column master key name: **CMK1**.
     3. Verify **Allow enclave computations** is selected.
-(It is selected by default if a secure enclave is enabled for the database - it should be enabled since your database uses the DC-series hardware configuration.)
+(It's selected by default if a secure enclave is enabled for the database - it should be enabled since your database uses the DC-series hardware configuration.)
     4. Select either **Azure Key Vault** (recommended) or **Windows Certificate Store** (**Current User** or **Local Machine**).
-        1. If you selected Azure Key Vault, sign into Azure, select an Azure subscription containing a key vault you want to use, and select your key vault.
-Click **Generate Key** to create a new key.
+        1. If you select Azure Key Vault, sign into Azure, select an Azure subscription containing a key vault you want to use, and select your key vault.
+Select **Generate Key** to create a new key.
-        1. If you select Windows Certificate Store, click the **Generate Certificate** button to create a new certificate.
+        1. If you select Windows Certificate Store, select the **Generate Certificate** button to create a new certificate.
         :::image type="content" source="./media/always-encrypted-enclaves/ssms-new-cmk-enclave-key-vault.png" alt-text="Allow enclave computations":::
     5. Select **OK**.